campoy/go-web-workshop/section06/README.md

 	// output: main.Person{Name:"", AgeYears:0}
 ```

-- or use the `:=` operator and intialize the fields.
+- or use the `:=` operator and initialize the fields.

 ```go
 	p := Person{Name: "gopher", AgeYears: 5}